realityexpander/How_to_program_from_ground_up/05-Software.md

     // The result of the addition of 5 and 7 is 12, which is 0x0C in hexadecimal.
     ```
-# Assembly Language - The First Human-readable Language for Programming Computers <a name="assembly-language"></a>
+# Assembly Language - The First Human-Readable Language for Programming Computers <a name="assembly-language"></a>
 ###### assembly-language
   - ### BIG IDEA — Make the machine code easier for humans to read and write by using "mnemonics" to represent the opcodes instead of the actual hex values.